 People fall into homelessness for many reasons.
 For some, it’s substance abuse, but many others who work hard become overwhelmed by an unexpected illness, loss of employment, or simply the rising costs of living.

 We believe that everyone needs a safe, warm place to sleep, and Waterfront Rescue Mission has provided such a place since 1949.
 Every night, hundreds of men seek refuge at one of the Mission’s shelters.
-Each year, Waterfront provides more than 50,000 nights of shelter to homeless men in our community.
+Each year, Waterfront provides about 40,000 nights of shelter to homeless men in our community.

 Waterfront Rescue Mission has two men’s shelters:

 “I have everything to look forward to because of the love, care, and compassion that Waterfront Rescue Mission has for those who are lost in this world.
 I am living proof.”

 Waterfront Rescue Mission has a variety of emergency, preventive, and extended-stay services to assist each homeless person’s unique situation.

 Our goal is to connect men, women, and children with community resources or offer specified care to provide the tools needed to lead a life of stability and self-sufficiency.

 What happens to homeless men when they are discharged from the hospital after an illness or injury?
 Often they are too weak or ill to recover on the streets, but they have nowhere else to go and no one to help them.

 Robert was working as a painter when his ladder slid out from under him.
 He fell 20 feet, breaking both of his heels.